gogobd/PyTorch-GAN/README.md

 While humans easily recognize relations between data from different domains without any supervision, learning to automatically discover them is in general very challenging and needs many ground-truth pairs that illustrate the relations.
 To avoid costly pairing, we address the task of discovering cross-domain relations given unpaired data.
 We propose a method based on generative adversarial networks that learns to discover relations between different domains (DiscoGAN).
 Using the discovered relations, our proposed network successfully transfers style from one domain to another while preserving key attributes such as orientation and face identity.

 #### Note
-Discogan uses a U-Net architecture and pixelwise cyclic loss.
+DiscoGAN uses a U-Net architecture and pixelwise cyclic loss.
 The original paper doesn't use weights for cyclic and pixelwise loss.
 Set both to 1 to reproduce original results.

 [[Paper]](https://arxiv.org/abs/1703.05192) [[Code]](implementations/discogan/discogan.py)